Self-verification strategies in human–computer interaction

 This name and description makes this sound quite like science fiction.
 In this post, I assimilate homuncular flexibility to the much more general phenomenon of distal attribution (Loomis, 1992; White, 1970).
 When I have a perceptual experience, I can just as well attribute that experience – and take it as being directed at or about – more proximal or distal phenomena.
 For example, I can attribute it to my sensory surface, or I can attribute it to a flower in the distance.
 White (1970) proposed that more distal attribution occurs when the afference (perception) is lawfully related to efference (action) on the proximal side of that distal entity.
 That is, if my action and perception are lawfully related on “my side” of that entity in the causal tree, then I will make attributions to that entity.
 Loomis (1992) adds the requirement that this lawful relationship be successfully modeled.
 This is close, but not quite right, for if I can make distal attributions even in the absence of an actual lawful relationship that I successfully model, my (perhaps inaccurate) modeling of a (perhaps non-existent) lawful relationship will do just fine.

 Just as I attribute a sensory experience to a flower and not the air between me and the flower, so the blind man or the skilled hammer-user can attribute a sensory experience to the ground or the nail, rather than the handle of the cane or hammer.
 On consideration, I think we can see that these phenomena are very much what Lanier is talking about.
-When I learn to operate (and, not treated by Lanier, 2006, sense) my lobster-body, it is because I have modeled an efference–afference relationship, yielding a kind transparency.
-This is a quite familiar kind of experience.
+When I learn to operate (and, not treated by Lanier, 2006, sense) my lobster-body, it is because I have modeled an efference–afference relationship, yielding a kind of transparency.
+This is a quite familiar sort of experience.
 It might still be a quite dangerous or exciting idea, but its examples are ubiquitous, not restricted to virtual reality labs.

 Lanier paraphrases biologist Jim Boyer as counting this capability as a kind of evolutionary artifact – a spandrel in the jargon of evolutionary theory.
 But I think a much better just-so evolutionary story can be given: it is this capability – to make distal attributions to the limits of the efference-afference relationships we successfully model – that makes us able to use tools so effectively.
 At an even more basic and general level, it is this capability that makes it possible for us to communicate meaningfully: our utterances have their meaning in the context of triangulating with other people such that the content of what we are saying is related to the common cause of both of our perceptual experiences (Davidson, 1984).